 Repayment on the Federal Stafford Loan begins six months after the student graduates, completes program, or drops below halftime.
 All students applying for the Federal Stafford Loan must be admitted to a degree- or credential-seeking program and complete the FAFSA.
 All students receiving a Federal Stafford Loan must complete a loan entrance before receiving loans and a loan exit upon dropping below halftime, graduating, or exiting school.
-Entrance and exit processes can be accessed at www.apu.edu/graduatecenter/sfs/loan/.
+Entrance, exit processes, and Master Promissory Notes can be accessed at www.studentloans.gov.